 Security and Compliance Considerations

 Knowledge management systems often contain sensitive information about IT infrastructure, security procedures, and business processes.
-Security considerations must be built into the system architecture rather than added as an afterthought.
+Security considerations must be built into the system architecture instead of added as an afterthought.

 Access controls should be granular and role-based.
-Everyone doesn't need access to all knowledge, and some information requires additional authentication or approval workflows.
-The system should integrate with existing identity management solutions to maintain consistent security policies.
+Not everyone needs access to all knowledge, and some information requires additional permissions, authentication, or approval workflows.

 Compliance requirements vary by industry and geography, but most organizations need audit trails showing who accessed what information and when.
 The knowledge management system should provide complete logging and reporting features.